lanceon/dockerfiles/spring-boot-web/README.md

 To use, create a Dockerfile for your application container.

-Copy your application JAR files into the working directoryand set your entrypoint to execute the JAR.
+Copy your application JAR files into the working directory and set your entrypoint to execute the JAR.

 For example: